Steve McQueen filmography

 Steve McQueen (March 24, 1930 – November 7, 1980) was an American actor who had an extensive career in film and television.
 Popularly known as the "King of Cool", McQueen's screen persona was that of portraying cool, reticent antihero roles, which appealed strongly to the masses.
 This led him to cement his status as one of the most famous celebrities in Hollywood during the counterculture of the 1960s.

-After making his debut appearing in an uncredited role in the crime drama Girl on the Run (1953), McQueen featured in the Paul Newman starrer Somebody Up There Likes Me (1956), in which he played the uncredited role of Fidel, a member of the protagonist's gang.
-In 1958, he appeared in the science fiction film The Blob, which was his first film as a lead actor.
+McQueen made his film debut appearing in an uncredited role in the crime drama Girl on the Run (1953), He played the uncredited role of Fidel, a member of the protagonist's gang, in Somebody Up There Likes Me (1956).
+In 1958, he appeared in the science fiction film The Blob, which was his first film as the lead actor.
 It proved to be commercially successful at the box office, grossing $4 million ($ in 2022) against a budget of $110,000 ($ in 2022).
 McQueen became known for portraying bounty hunter Josh Randall in the CBS television series Wanted Dead or Alive (1958–1961).
 He continued to act in films, playing the lead in The Great St. Louis Bank Robbery (1959), and in a supporting role as a corporal in Never So Few (1959), his first of three films with John Sturges.

 In 1960, McQueen achieved stardom when he co-starred alongside Yul Brynner in Sturges' Western, The Magnificent Seven, which was based on Akira Kurosawa's 1954 film Seven Samurai.
 After a series of unsuccessful films over the next two years, McQueen teamed up with Sturges again in the war drama The Great Escape (1963), in which he played Virgil Hilts, a World War II prisoner of war who, along with fellow Allied POWs, makes an escape from a high security prisoner-of-war camp.
 It emerged as one of the highest-grossing films of the year, winning McQueen the award for Best Actor at the Moscow International Film Festival.
-In The Great Escape, a shot of Hilts riding a motorcycle and jumping a series of barbed-wire fences (performed by stuntman Bud Ekins) to escape from German soldiers is considered one of the best stunts ever made.
+In The Great Escape, a shot of Hilts riding a motorcycle and jumping a series of barbed-wire fences (performed by stuntman Bud Ekins) to escape from German soldiers is considered one of the most memorial motorcycle stunts.